 8. Explore the Neighbourhoods

-Walk around one of Sydney’s most artistically-vibrant neighbourhoods with old terrace homes.
-Surry Hills has a great mix of cafes, restaurants, wine bars and pubs serving a wide variety of cooking styles and cultures.
+This is one of Sydney’s most artistically-vibrant neighborhoods with old terrace homes.
+Surry Hills has a great mix of cafes, restaurants, wine bars, and pubs serving a wide variety of cooking styles and cultures.

-Wander Crown Street, Bourke street and Cleveland streets.
+Wander Crown Street, Bourke Street, and Cleveland Street.

-The fashionable neighbourhood is famous for boutique shopping and the Paddington markets held on Saturdays.
-Also known for art galleries, cafes, restaurants and rows of pretty Victorian terraces.
+The fashionable neighborhood is famous for boutique shopping and the Paddington markets held on Saturdays.
+Also known for art galleries, cafes, restaurants, and rows of pretty Victorian terraces.

 This lively harbourside precinct is just a 10-minute walk from the CBD and has cafes, a large kids playground and a program of fantastic free Sydney entertainment every week.